fb3nitty/EPM/README.md

    - Check the Windows Event Viewer for error details
    - Verify the application configuration in appsettings.json
    - Ensure the service account has necessary permissions
+   - Check the startup error log at `%PROGRAMDATA%\EndpointMonitor\startup-error.log`

+2. **Logging not working when running as a service**
+   - Verify that the `%PROGRAMDATA%\EndpointMonitor\logs` directory exists
+   - Ensure the service account (typically SYSTEM) has write permissions to this directory
+   - Check if any antivirus or security software is blocking file writes
+   - Review the Windows Event Viewer for any permission-related errors

-2. **Endpoints always show as failed**
+3. **Endpoints always show as failed**
    - Verify network connectivity to the target hosts
    - Check firewall settings that might block connections
    - Ensure the correct ports are specified in the configuration

-3. **Scheduling issues**
+4. **Scheduling issues**
    - Verify that cron expressions are correctly formatted
    - Check system time and timezone settings
    - Ensure the service is running continuously

 ### Logging

-The application logs to both the console and log files in the `logs` directory.
+When running as a console application, the application logs to both the console and log files in the `logs` directory relative to the application.

+When running as a Windows service, logs are written to `%PROGRAMDATA%\EndpointMonitor\logs\`.
+This is typically `C:\ProgramData\EndpointMonitor\logs\` on most Windows systems.

 Log files are named with the pattern `endpoint-monitor-YYYYMMDD.log` and are rotated daily.
-Make sure log path exist and the service has access.
-Should update current log path to not use c drive.

 To increase log verbosity, modify the Serilog configuration in appsettings.json: